jacobbriones1/NLP-with-Twitter/README.md

 This kind of analysis is commonly known as **Sentiment Analysis**.
 Sentiment analysis is one of the most important aspects of Natural Language Processing, and a very active area of research.
 This repository is aimed at understanding the sentiment of some of the topics which are trending on Twitter<br>
-*This Repository is still being developed.
-For any students or individuals interested in collaborating or contributing, feel free to contact me at jacobbriones1@gmail.com*<br>

 <kbd>
   <img src=trumpWordcloud.png>
 </kbd>